att-vault/vault/README.md

 - [TLE_to_pytables](TLE_to_pytables.ipynb): Converting TLE data into h5 format. [(PDF)](TLE_to_pytables.ipynb)

+## Python Scripts

+These are all in the `scripts/` subdirectory.
+Most print useful help with given the `--help` option, or in their file docstrings.

+  * `hit_finder.py`: CLI tool for computing all vessels & times visible to a satellite
+  * `reverse-hit-finder.py`: CLI tool for computing all satellites visible to a particular vessel MMSI
+  * `intersect.py`: The core logic of the visibility intersection algorithm
+  * `interpolate_ais.py`: Generates HDF5 files with synthetic interpolated points for vessel motion
+  * `build_index_parallel.sh`: Parallel driver for `sathelpers.py`, to precompute satellite trajectories.

 ## Deliverables Checklist:

 This page serves as the main instruction index.
 From here, you can navigate to various resources, deliverables, and documention specific to that process.